Find A Home

 Initial meet and greet event.

 During the mixer event, individuals have the opportunity to talk to a group of individuals who could be potential matches.
 At the end of the event, the iGenNB team encourages everyone to spend extra time with individuals they connect with the best and choose their top 3 potential matches.
+The mixer event will be conditional based upon public health recommendations for gatherings and containing risks of COVID-19 transmission.
 The iGenNB team then reviews everyone’s top matches and chooses the participants to participate in the pilot.

 4. Home Visit